-Planting garlic in the fall may seem counterintuitive but it’s actually the best way to ensure a great crop the following year.
-Here is everything you need to know to successfully plant garlic in the fall.
+Planting garlic in the fall may seem counterintuitive but it’s actually the best way to ensure a plentiful crop the following year.
+Here is everything you need to know to plant garlic in the fall successfully.

 Understanding Your Growing Season and Frost/Freeze Dates